 Then there are the tenants who fail to pay their rent for months, only to skip town in a bid to avoid paying the arrears owing.

-Unfortunately, seemingly good tenants can become bad ones, sometimes because they’re well practised at lying, but more often through unforeseen changes to their personal circumstances, such as loss of employment, illness or divorce.
+Unfortunately, seemingly good tenants can become bad ones, sometimes because they’re well-practiced at lying, but more often through unforeseen changes to their personal circumstances, such as loss of employment, illness, or divorce.

 This means a professional property manager who follows strict screening processes is a must.

 More often than not they’ll be able to identify the good versus bad candidate using their years of experience.